opdavies/tailwindcss-plugin-skip-link/README.md

 ## Example

-To see an example of this plugin in use, see the [oliverdavies.uk repository](https://github.com/opdavies/oliverdavies.uk).
+To see an example of this plugin in use, see the [oliverdavies.uk repository](https://github.com/opdavies/oliverdavies.uk) or the [rebuilding-bartik repository](https://github.com/opdavies/rebuilding-bartik).

 ## Author